araminian/networking-in-go/chapter9/README.md

 Go doesn’t include the support needed to test the server’s push functionality with code, but you can interact with this program by using your web browser.

+### Don’t Be Too Pushy

+Although HTTP/2 server pushing can improve the efficiency of your communications, it can do just the opposite if you aren’t careful.
+Remember that web browsers store pushed resources in a separate cache for the lifetime of the connection.
+If you’re serving resources that don’t change often, the web browser will likely already have them in its regular cache, so you shouldn’t push them.

+Once it caches them, the browser can use them for future requests spanning many connections.
+You probably shouldn’t push the resources like (index2.html, style.css, and image.png), for instance, because they’re unlikely to change often.

+My advice is to be conservative with server pushes.
+Use your handlers and rely on metrics to figure out when you should push a resource.
+If you do push resources, do so before writing the response.